Ellipsoul/deno-casify/README.md

 A command-line interface tool built exclusively with Deno that:
 - Transforms text into different cases
 - Calls an uppercase implementation written in native C
+- Outputs text in different colours and backgrounds, supported by Deno's standard text library

 ## Features